yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 Speaking of out-of-bounds, [Maide](https://github.com/Kelebek1) found an interesting case happening in corner sampling due to a previously added offset.
 Not accounting for this offset caused another out-of-bounds situation during {{< gh-hovercard "10074" "2D texture blitting." >}}

-Fixing this special case solved the depth-of-field rendering issues `Kirby Star Allies` had.
+Fixing this special case solved the depth-of-field rendering issues in `Kirby Star Allies`.

 {{< single-title-imgs-compare
 	"Poyo!
 (Kirby Star Allies)"